Muzafer Sherif

-Muzafer Sherif (born Muzaffer Şerif Başoğlu; July 29, 1906 – October 16, 1988) was a Turkish-American social psychologist.
+Muzafer Sherif (born Muzafer Şerif Başoğlu; July 29, 1906 – October 16, 1988) was a Turkish-American social psychologist.
 He helped develop social judgment theory and realistic conflict theory.

 Sherif was a founder of modern social psychology who developed several unique and powerful techniques for understanding social processes, particularly social norms and social conflict.
 Many of his original contributions to social psychology have been absorbed into the field so fully that his role in the development and discovery has disappeared.
 Other reformulations of social psychology have taken his contributions for granted, and re-presented his ideas as new.

 Life and career

 Early life, education and political involvement

 Muzafer Sherif was born as Muzaffer Şerif Başoğlu and grew up in a wealthy family that included five children, of whom he was the second born.
 He attended Elementary School in Ödemiş for six years and then attended Izmir International College from which he received a Bachelor of Arts in 1926.
 Sherif then obtained MA degree from the Istanbul University in 1928, where he also expressed his support for the modernization of Turkey during political debates and gathered interest in goal-oriented behaviour, or hormic psychology as proposed by British psychologist William McDougall.

-Sherif grew up through the Italo-Turkish War, the Balkan Wars, World War I and the Armenian deportations.
-Additionally, Izmir underwent occupation by Greek and Turkish soldiers from 1918-1924 in the Turkish War of Independence while he attended the College.
+Sherif grew up through the Italo-Turkish War, the Balkan Wars, World War I. Additionally, Izmir underwent occupation by Greek and Turkish soldiers from 1918 to 1924 in the Turkish War of Independence while he attended the college.

 Sherif went to America during the peak of the Great Depression, earning an MA from Harvard University where his teachers were Gordon Allport and Caroll Pratt.
 He visited Berlin in 1932 during the rise of the Nazi Party to attend Wolfgang Köhler's lectures on Gestalt Psychology, whereafter Sherif planned to use Gestalt principles for a new social perception theory.

-He returned to the U.S in 1933 and re-enrolled at Harvard for his Doctoral studies, but later switched to Columbia University, where he earned a Ph.D. in 1935 under Gardner Murphy.
+He returned to the U.S. in 1933 and re-enrolled at Harvard for his Doctoral studies, but later switched to Columbia University, where he earned a Ph.D. in 1935 under Gardner Murphy.
 Sherif gained a position at Ankara University upon his return to Turkey and developed ties with the Communist Party of Turkey (TKP).
 He criticized members of the bureaucracy and Nazi-supporters in his works as fascism became more prevalent.
 He was briefly detained along with other members of the TKP in 1944 following political conflicts at Ankara University, where he sided with Communists.
-Sherif went back to the U.S permanently in 1945.
+Sherif went back to the U.S. permanently in 1945.